-The magnitude of price elasticity for electricity demand is not known at this time therefore, caution must be adopted when considering changes to the tariff structure, especially without first considering the impact of moving to cost-reflective rates.
+The magnitude of price elasticity for electricity demand is not known at this time, therefore, caution must be adopted when considering changes to tariffs, especially without first considering the impact of moving to cost-reflective rates.

-Implementation of cost-reflective rates, on the existing three-tiered block structure, will send appropriate pricing signals to customers regarding the true cost of electricity.
+Implementation of cost-reflective rates, on the existing tariff structure will send appropriate pricing signals to customers regarding the true cost of electricity.

-The RIC would have to ensure that the magnitude of the price changes and consequently, the price differential between successive blocks, impact the final bills in such a manner (on a percentage basis), to achieve the desired demand response.
+The RIC would have to ensure that the magnitude of the price changes, and consequently the price differential between successive blocks, impact the final bills in such a manner to achieve the desired demand response.